 What does an aromatherapist do?
-And why you should see one
+And why should you see one?

-In my early days as an aromatherapist, I made a healing aromatherapy blend for someone I worked with (like many therapists, in my earliest days my practice had to fit alongside additional paid work!).
+In my early days as an aromatherapist, I made a healing aromatherapy blend for someone I worked with.
+(Like many therapists, in my earliest days my practice had to fit alongside additional paid work!).
 She reported back to me the next day that her young daughter, on seeing what Mum had brought home, whispered to her “Mum, is Wendy a good witch?”
 I had to laugh as I often found people referring to some of my creations as “potions”.

 But it goes to illustrate that many people are confused about what an aromatherapist actually does.
 What benefit could they conceivably offer?

 After all, there are so many DIY aromatherapy books and online resources, not to mention various reps selling essential oils via free workshops.
 Is there a need for a professional aromatherapist?

 But the reality is that a professional accredited or clinical aromatherapist, is an amazing resource.
 It can help you get immensely more out of your essential oils than any amount of DIY experimenting can do.

 Let’s firstly look at what makes an aromatherapist.